dishanwickrema/Data_Engineering_Sqlalchemy_PostgreSQL/README.md

 **2. Transformation**

 The data sets had multiple values so the first step was to normalize the data.
 Followed by data cleaning with python scripts.
-There were different tables that need to be connected through primary key.
-It took us a lot of time to decide the schema.
-We used ERD to finalize the schema.
+I came up with a python code to generate a table of data from the CSV tabular formatted data.
+For example;

 **ERD Diagram**